geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-1.md

 1. Briefly explore the metadata application profile landscape of open scholarly repositories
 2. Prior attempts to model expressions, relations, etc. of scholarly works
 3. Growth of the persistent identifier graph (PID graph)
-4. How the Rioxx: Research Output Metadata Schema (v3.0) is responding to a PID-centric and relational reality
+4. How the [Rioxx: Research Output Metadata Schema (v3.0)](http://www.rioxx.net/profiles/v3-0-draft-2/) is responding to a PID-centric and relational data reality
 	- Brief exploration of Rioxx itself
 5. Community reflection that the Rioxx experience, and reality, is prompting